How to Grow and Care for Dypsis lutescens (Areca Palm) Indoors

 Repot Areca Palm every 3 years when it has overgrown its current pot or the potting medium has completely broken down.
 Keep it crowded to prevent it from growing too fast.

-Use a pot that has a drainage hole and loose, free-draining soil to avoid getting soggy soil as it can lead to root-rot disease.
+Use a pot that has a drainage hole and loose, free-draining soil to avoid getting soggy soil as it can lead to root-rot.
+Take a look at these pots with drainage holes on Amazon.

 Apply a slow release fertilizer to the potting soil to promote faster establishment.
 The fertilizer will be adequate for the next 3-4 months.